lsudigitalart/2210hw7-mjtheriot4/README.md

 - Click the link: https://classroom.github.com/assignment-invitations/e322f56bfe37f9f3f3edb02920f06bda
 - HW: 8/Motion: Move and choreograph shapes.
-- HW: 13/Extend: Introduction Only
+- HW: 13/Extend: Introduction and Example 13-1 Only.
 - HW: Create an animation of set length inspired by music.
 Fade in and fade out the screen.
 Have one element that’s different each time.
 - Inspiration:
   - Young-Hae Chang Heavy Industries, Dakota, http://www.yhchang.com/DAKOTA.html.